 Our Rabbis can help you prepare for this joyous occasion and are available to officiate weddings, for members and their children, at Temple Emanu-El and elsewhere.
-It is important that you discuss your upcoming wedding plans and date with the Senior Rabbi, Doug Sagal, as soon as possible.
-Please contact Carol Jassin, 908-232-6770, ext.
+It is important that you discuss your upcoming wedding plans and date with a Rabbi as soon as possible.
+Please contact Laurie Zinberg, 908-232-6770, ext.
 117.

 The death of a loved one is so often a painful and confusing time for members of the family and dear friends.
 Our Clergy members are here to assist you in planning the funeral as well as offer helpful information on Jewish burial and mourning practices.